- What is a tax domicile?

 - Ministerstvo zahraničních věcí ČR, Odbor konzulárních činností – pracovní skupina legalizace, Hradčanské nám.
 5110 00, Praha

-The fee here is another 100 CZK in revenue stamp “kolek” – you can get it at any post office.
+The fee here is another revenue stamp “kolek”, this time worth 300 CZK – you can get it at any post office.
 Put the “kolek” with the tax domicile document and the letter asking for an Apostille in an envelope and send it to the address above.
 Don’t forget to provide a return address, as well.
 The process at the MoFA can take up to 30 days.
 Usually, it takes around two weeks.

 3) Later you can have it translated with any registered translator to any language you need.
 See the guide for translations and interpreting.